-Taking good care of your Airbnb and cleaning it will be crucial to your success.
+How you approach your Airbnb cleaning is going to be crucial to your success.
 Travelers expect a clean, fully functional property upon arrival, and anything less can result in a negative review.
+During Covid-19, any review about a lack of cleanliness is not going to fly.

 Airbnb Cleaning: The Nitty Gritty

-Between guests it’s easy to miss grime that can build up over time.
+Between guests, it’s easy to miss grime that can build up over time.
 Make sure to inspect well at least once a month for these 7 things that are grossing out your Airbnb Guests.
-Even if you do a spring cleaning you may miss some of these little oversights.
+Even if you do a spring Airbnb cleaning you may miss some of these little oversights.

 I’m a mom of a toddler so i’m quite familiar with fingerprints, but don’t always notice them (or i’m just ignoring them!)
 Have a good inspection of your walls in your Airbnb you may find there are marks and greasy looking prints all over, which may make guests think ”what else hasn’t been cleaned around here?”.